 Rich Benyo was the editor of Marathon & Beyond, a bimonthly magazine devoted to the marathon and the ultramarathon; it was launched in 1997 and died an ignominious death at the end of 2015, a 19-year run.
 He is also the author of more than two dozen books, mostly in the areas of fitness, health, and running, but more recently has written a series of books centered in the eastern Pennsylvania coal region. .
 In 2017 he published Pyramid: A Novel of 1988, in which terrorists take over the Transamerica Pyramid in San Francisco.

 His most recent running book, Timeless Running Wisdom, is his fourth book for Human Kinetics, which includes The Running Encyclopedia (written with Joe Henderson).
 Pennsylvania Heritage Press (a division of the University of Scranton Press) published his boyhood memoirs, Jim Thorpe Never Slept Here in spring of 2008; a collection of his short stories (Leap of Faith) was released by the same publisher in 2009.
 A young adult novel, The South Street Gang Vs. the Coalcracker Cyclops was published by the University of Scranton Press in 2010.
 Benyo has gone on to mine his memories of the Pennsylvania coal region with three additional books published by Specific Publications in 2013: The South Street Gang Goes Downhill—Fast! (another young adult novel), Mauch Chunk (an alternate world mystery), and Jim Thorpe Made Us All Olympians (high school memoirs).
-In 2015 he published Roughing It, Too, a novel in which Mark Twain is transported from 1864 to 1986.
+In 2015 he published Roughing It, Too - A Novel of 1986 in which Mark Twain is transported from 1864 to 1986.
 In 2020 came Roughing it 3 - A Novel of 1863, in which Benyo time travels back to the Wild Old West of 1863 to rescue his buddy Lew Rafferty.
 Also in 2020 he published the second of the alternate world mystery/detective Mauch Chunk series, East Mauch Chunk - A Novel of 1986.
 These three are also the products of Specific Publications.